apache/flink-statefun/docs/content/docs/sdk/python.md

 ## Defining A Stateful Function

-A stateful function is any function that takes a `context` and message parameter.
+A stateful function is any function that takes a `context` and `message` parameter.
-In the following example, a `StatefulFunction` maintains a count for every user of an application, emiting a customized greeting.
+In the following example, a `StatefulFunction` maintains a count for every user of an application, emitting a customized greeting.

 ```python
 from statefun import *